-Company Name AMP Planning Period Asset Management Standard Applied SCHEDULE 1 3: REPORT ON A SSET MANAGEMENT MAT URITY (co ont) Question No. Function Question Score Evidence-Summary User Guidance Why Who Record/documented Information 27 Asset management plan(s) How has the organisation communicated its plan(s) to all relevant parties to a level of detail appropriate to the receiver's role in their delivery?
-Plans will be ineffective unless they are communicated to all those, including contracted suppliers and those who undertake enabling function(s).
-The plan(s) need to be communicated in a way that is relevant to those who need to use them.
-The management team with overall responsibility for the asset management system.
+AMP Planning Period Asset Management Standard Applied HEDULE 1 3: REPORT ON A SSET MANAGEMENT MAT URITY (d cont) uestion No. Function Question Score Evidence-Summary User Guidance Why Who Record/documented Information 27 Asset management plan(s) How has the organisation communicated its plan(s) to all relevant parties to a level of detail appropriate to the receiver's role in their delivery? to all those, including contracted suppliers and those The management team with overall responsibility for the asset management system.
 Delivery functions and suppliers.
 Distribution lists for plan(s).
-Documents derived from plan(s) which detail the receivers role in plan delivery.
-Evidence of communication.
+Documents derived fre plan(s) which detail the receivers role in plan delive Evidence of communication.
 29 Asset management plan(s) How are designated responsibilities for delivery of asset plan actions documented?
 The implementation of asset management plan(s) relies on (1) actions being clearly identified, (2) an owner allocated and (3) that owner having sufficient delegated responsibility and authority to carry out the work required.
 It also requires alignment of actions across the organisation.
 This question explores how well the plan(s) set out responsibility for delivery of asset plan actions.
 The management team with overall responsibility for the asset management system.
 Operations, maintenance and engineering managers.
 If appropriate, the performance management team.
 The organisation's asset management plan(s).
-Documentation defining roles and responsibilities of individuals and organisational departments.
+Documentation defining roles and responsibilities o individuals and organisational departments.
 31 Asset management plan(s) What has the organisation done to ensure that appropriate arrangements are made available for the efficient and cost effective implementation of the plan(s)?
 (Note this is about resources and enabling support) It is essential that the plan(s) are realistic and can be implemented, which requires appropriate resources to be available and enabling mechanisms in place.
 This question explores how well this is achieved.
 The plan(s) not only need to consider the resources directly required and timescales, but also the enabling activities, including for example, training requirements, supply chain capability and procurement timescales.
 The management team with overall responsibility for the asset management system.
 Operations, maintenance and engineering managers.
 If appropriate, the performance management team.
 If appropriate, the performance management team.
 Where appropriate the procurement team and service providers working on the organisation's asset-related activities.
 The organisation's asset management plan(s).
-Documented processes and procedures for the delivery of the asset management plan.
+Documented processes and procedures for the delix of the asset management plan.
 33 Contingency planning What plan(s) and procedure(s) does the organisation have for identifying and responding to incidents and emergency situations and ensuring continuity of critical asset management activities?
 Widely used AM practice standards require that an organisation has plan(s) to identify and respond to emergency situations.
 Emergency plan(s) should outline the actions to be taken to respond to specified emergency situations and ensure continuity of critical asset management activities including the communication to, and involvement of, external agencies.
 This question assesses if, and how well, these plan(s) triggered, implemented and resolved in the event of an incident.
 The plan(s) should be appropriate to the level of risk as determined by the organisation's risk assessment methodology.
 It is also a requirement that relevant personnel are competent and trained.
 The manager with responsibility for developing emergency plan(s).
 The organisation's risk assessment team.
 People with designated duties within the plan(s) and procedure(s) for dealing with incidents and emergency situations.
-The organisation's plan(s) and procedure(s) for dealing with emergencies.
-The organisation's risk assessments and risk registers.
+The organisation's plan(s) and procedure(s) for deal with emergencies.
+The organisation's risk assessm and risk registers.